What is Medical Insurance?

 What is a pre-existing condition?

-A pre-existing condition is a health issue that you knew about (or suspected) before taking out Medical Insurance.
+A pre-existing condition is a health issue that you knew about (or suspected) before taking out personal Medical Insurance.
 Most policies don't cover pre-existing conditions, but some companies allow them to be reviewed after a period of time.

 Some insurers will cover a pre-existing condition and charge a higher premium.
 An example of this is if you are significantly overweight.
 You may still be able to get cover, but will pay a little more.